-One of the most disruptive technologies to come along and change almost every industry for the better has been blockchain technology.
-Not only has its capabilities and functions been sought after in the financial banking world and healthcare, its features now might have a place in online privacy and security for the mobile world, revolutionizing and protecting our futures.
+Blockchain technology is one of the most disruptive technologies to come along and change almost every industry for the better.
+Not only have123 its capabilities and functions been sought after in the financial banking world and healthcare, its features now might have a place in online privacy and security for the23 mobile world, revolutionizing and protecting our futures.
+11

 Bridging the trust-gap

 Blockchain will be able to track and store all this data securely thanks to its nature of not being able to tamper with the ledger.
-The ledge is also not controlled by any governing body, making it an independent body, again making it more secure.
+The ledge is also not controlled by any governing body, making it an independent body and more secure.
 This is, in theory, what a personal privacy protection blockchain could look like in the future.

 However, many still question if the technology will be able to keep personal information safe as almost all the technology we have today to help keep your personal data secure is and has been in some way manipulated.